As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need help with widgets?
-We have written a detailed article about widgets.
-Go here to learn more about this:
+Need more help using widgets?
+We have written a detailed article on configuring widgets.
+To learn more about this go here:

 Links Manager – Additional Information

-If you have many links, the Link Manager plugin lets you easily administer these with search, filter, and sort functionality.
+If you have added many links, the Link Manager plugin lets you easily administer these with search, filter, and sort features.

 (searching and filtering links in the Link Categories page)